 Issue: Several commands, options, or other features listed by the VMware CLI utility state that they are unsupported when run.
 Probable Cause: CLI shows the same information on all Marvell products, but only implements the functions which are pertinent to that platform or system.
 Corrective Action: Use the supported features.
-See Manage BOSS-S2 using CLI commands on page 33.
+See Manage BOSS-S2 using CLI commands.